 SIEF has provided funding for a Special Research Project to replace an ageing and unrepairable transmission electron microscope (TEM).
-The new 200KV TEM will add capability of a cryo –TEM imaging within a physical containment (PC) 2 environment, building on the existing diagnostic TEM capability in the PC3 environment.
+The new 200KV TEM will add capability of cryo –TEM imaging within a physical containment (PC) 2 environment, building on the existing diagnostic TEM capability in the PC3 environment.
 This unique multilevel biocontainment capability, enables fundamental research with biological agents that need the high levels of containment.
 The higher accelerating voltage will enable greater beam penetration and contrast of the sample, providing researchers with the capability to visualise viral morphogenesis and to conduct a greater depth of 3D imaging (particular of larger viruses, which cannot be imaged well with lower kilovolt instruments).
 The new TEM has the flexibility to run at 120kV, providing conventional TEM capacity for diagnostic samples thus providing greater national resilience for detection of emerging diseases.
-It will be located in the non secure area of AAHL allowing less restrictive access to the research community and can be used by researchers studying biological safety level (BSL) 2 agents or below, and inactivated BSL3 or 4 agents.
+It will be located in the non-secure area of the ACDP allowing less restrictive access to the research community and can be used by researchers studying biological safety level (BSL) 2 agents or below, and inactivated BSL3 or 4 agents.
 This opens the opportunity to foster and grow longer term collaborations with university partners, state animal health laboratories, international collaborators and MA partners.